 A newborn hare, likely displaced by a dog, lay in the country lane.
 Dalton saw it on her walk.
 When – many hours later – it remained, Dalton decided to take it home.

-Dalton writes with what seems to me a very English reserve in Raising Hare: A Memoir.
+Dalton writes with a very English reserve in Raising Hare: A Memoir.
 She does not enthuse.
 She observes.

 Like Alice, she is entranced by a wild creature, and she follows it into a new world.
 She does not domesticate the hare.
 If anything, it re-wilds her.

 Denise Nestor’s brilliant pen and ink illustrations allow Hare to “breathe on the page,” in Dalton’s words.
-Dalton’s words bring hare to life in my heart.
+They complement the text perfectly.